microsoft/nni/docs/en_US/Compression/Pruner.rst

 Supported Pruning Algorithms on NNI
 ===================================

 We provide several pruning algorithms that support fine-grained weight pruning and structural filter pruning. **Fine-grained Pruning** generally results in  unstructured models, which need specialized hardware or software to speed up the sparse network. **Filter Pruning** achieves acceleration by removing the entire filter.
-Some pruning algorithms use one-shot method that prune weights at once based on an importance metric.
-Other pruning algorithms control the **pruning schedule** that prune weights during optimization, including some automatic pruning algorithms.
+Some pruning algorithms use one-shot method that prune weights at once based on an importance metric (It is necessary to finetune the model to compensate for the loss of accuracy).
+Other pruning algorithms **iteratively** prune weights during optimization, which control the pruning schedule, including some automatic pruning algorithms.

 **Fine-grained Pruning**
 * `Level Pruner <#level-pruner>`__

-**Filter Pruning**
+**One-shot Pruning**

 * `Slim Pruner <#slim-pruner>`__
 * `FPGM Pruner <#fpgm-pruner>`__